followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/99 How To/Add DevExtreme to an ASP.NET Core Angular Application.md

 This article describes how to create an ASP.NET Core Angular application and add a DevExtreme widget to it.
-Before you begin, make sure that you have Visual Studio 2017 or higher and .NET Core 2.0 SDK installed.
+You need Visual Studio 2017 version 15.7 or later and .NET Core 2.1 SDK to do this.

+[note] DevExtreme v.17.2  supports earlier Visual Studio and .NET Core SDK versions.
+You can find instructions in [this article](/Documentation/17_2/Guide/VS_Integration/Add_DevExtreme_to_an_ASP.NET_Core_Angular_Application/).

 1. Open Visual Studio 2017 and create a new ASP.NET Core Angular application using the ASP.NET Core Web Application template.

-2. Open the package.json file and add the **devextreme** and **devextreme-angular** packages to the `devDependencies` section.
+1. Open the ClientApp\package.json file and add the **devextreme** and **devextreme-angular** packages to the `devDependencies` section:

         "devDependencies": {
             ...